radish-es/casebook-property/content/cases/clift.md

   - url: content/secondary/locke.md
     explanation: How does the reasoning of one or both judges in this case reflect Locke's story about possession as the basis of property?
   - url: content/cases/armorie.md
-    explanation: What is the basis for the other party's claim to better possession?
+    explanation: Is it correct to say that the court in Clift decides who owns the seals and who does not?
+Is it possible that both parties have legal entitlements to the seals, though one might receive priority over the other?
   - url: content/concepts/style.md
     explanation: How might you characterize the styles of reasoning and argument employed by Judges Hoyles and Robinson in this case?
   - url: content/cases/harrison.md